When can dictionary learning uniquely recover sparse data from subsamples?: Introduction

 Note that a generic square matrix $A$ is invertible; thus, (\ref{CSassump}) trivially holds for almost all matrices $A$ whenever $n = m$.
-In the interesting regime of compressed sensing, however, the sample dimension $n$ is significantly smaller than the original data dimension $m$.
+In the interesting regimes of compressed sensing, however, the sample dimension $n$ is significantly smaller than the original data dimension $m$.
 Thus, condition (\ref{CSassump}) supplants invertibility of the matrix $A$ with an ``incoherence" among every $2k$ of its columns.
-Rather remarkably, even in the critical regimes close to equality of (\ref{recovcond}), condition (\ref{CSassump}) holds with very high probability for randomly generated $n \times m$ matrices $A$.
+Rather remarkably, even in the critical regime close to equality of (\ref{recovcond}), condition (\ref{CSassump}) holds with very high probability for many ensembles of randomly generated $A$.
+In particular, it is easy to produce matrices satisfying (\ref{CSassump}).

-In classical compressed sensing, the sampling matrix must be available to the recovery procedure.
-Here, we ask whether the necessary assumption (\ref{CSassump}) allows for SDL to recover this dictionary and the original sparse representations of data.